Exclusive: Toyota plans to roll into China's EV market in GAC Motor vehicle

 The second executive said, however, that Toyota and GAC Motor would have to sell a “fairly sizable number” of ix4s to help the Toyota-GAC joint venture meet Beijing’s quotas.

+(This version of the story has been refiled to update editing signoff.)

-Reporting By Norihiko Shirouzu
+Reporting By Norihiko Shirouzu; Editing by Gerry Doyle